kristindawn/DC_OpenRefineTufts/_episodes/03-common-transform.md

 > 2. What do you notice about the faceted list of states?
 Did anything change?
 It is fine if nothing did.
 {: .challenge}

+## Transforms

+In addition to the common transforms that OpenRefine has provided, you can also write short expressions using the Google Refine Expression Language (or GREL).
+We will use transforms to keep cleaning up the `State` field.

+We will be focusing on the `String Functions`, which are outline in the [GREL documentation](https://github.com/OpenRefine/OpenRefine/wiki/GREL-String-Functions).
+There are also functions for the other data types, including `Math`, `Date`, and `Boolean` data (just to name a few).

+A few tips for using the `Edit cells` > `Transform` window:

+* The "value" is the data in the column that you opened the transform from.
+* Data from other columns can be included in an expression using: `cells["COLUMN NAME"].value`.
+* The preview is key to identifying possible problems.
+It only shows an example of the data, but you should be able to get a sense of whether the result is what you want.
+* The `History` tab will become your best friend.
+It allows you to reuse expressions that you have used in your OpenRefine environment, regardless of the project.

+>## Exercise
+> We are going to get rid of all of the `.` in the state column by replacing them with nothing.
+> 1. Click on the down arrow in the `State` column, choose